Default Distances Based on the CEV-KMV Model: Introduction

-Initially, Black and Scholes (1973) \cite{Black73} assumes the underlying stock returns dynamics are given by a GBM, i.e., constant volatility.
+The KMV model is established based on the Black-Scholes formula.
+Initially, Black and Scholes (1973)\cite{Black1973} assume the underlying stock returns dynamics are given by a GBM(Geometric Brownian Motion), i.e., constant volatility.
 However, the implied volatility smile, skew or smirk indicates that constant volatility may be wrong.
-More and more volatility models are developed in order to deal with volatility smile, like CEV model proposed by Cox (1975) \cite{Cox75}, Heston model (1993)\cite{Heston93} and Hagan's SABR model(2002) \cite{Hagan02}.
+More and more volatility models are developed in order to deal with volatility smile, like CEV(Constant Elasticity Variance) model proposed by Cox (1975)\cite{Cox1975}, Heston model (1993)\cite{Heston1993} and Hagan’s SABR(Stochastic Alpha Beta Rho) model (2002)\cite{Hagan2002}.

+Recently, changing volatility seems to become a more and more welcomed consensus among researchers in financial economics, like Feng et al. (2018)\cite{Feng2018} find the smile of a company is more obvious than the Standard Poor Index and Li et al. (2021)\cite{Li2021} curves the shape of the smile of options on 50ETF in China.
+Besides, focus on CDS(Credit Default Swap) spread, Kelly et al. (2019)\cite{Kelly2019} define and construct a credit-implied volatility (CIV) surface.

+It seems natural to apply non-constant volatility to KMV model, however, very few pay attention to modification on the GBM assumption in the KMV model, this paper will point out disadvantages of the GBM assumption and try to modify it.

-In this paper, we take the CEV model as an instance.
-The constant elasticity of variance (CEV) model is considered to be an effective model which deal with the volatility smile.
-After Cox proposed the CEV model, more and more researchers are taking further study and testing the power of the CEV model, like Beckers (1980) \cite{Beckers80} and Davydov et al. (2001) \cite{Davydov01}.
-Though we can see these volatility models including CEV model now play an important role in finance, yet still few study apply the them to the KMV model.
-In this paper, we will offer an insight for how to apply the non-constant volatility to the KMV model.
+The CEV model is considered to be an effective model which deals with the non-constant volatility.
+After Cox proposed the CEV model, plenty of researchers are taking further study and testing the power of the CEV model, like Beckers (1980)\cite{Beckers1980} and Davydov et al. (2001)\cite{Davydov2001}.
+Though we can see these non-constant volatility models including CEV model now play an important role in finance, yet still few study apply the them to accessing credit risk.
+Our study will offer an insight for how to apply the non-constant volatility to the KMV model.

 The remainder of this paper proceeds as follows.
-Section 2 introduces some preliminary methodology, including the KMV model, CEV process, fixed effect model and equivalent volatility.
-In Section 3, we describe how we collect the data and deduce some test approaches.
-Section 4 tests the classical KMV model and find it hard to distinguish ST and non ST companies.
-After we analyse the volatility problem, in section 5 we propose a CEV-KMV model and the empirical results show the CEV process do improve the forecasting ability of the KMV model.
-Finally, section 6 concludes our results and looks into the future.
+Section 2 introduces some preliminary methodology, including the KMV model, the CEV process and equivalent volatility.
+In Section 3, we describe how we collect the data and introduce some test approaches.
+In section 4 we first test the classical KMV model and analyse the volatility problem, then we propose a CEV-KMV model, and the empirical results show the CEV process does improve the forecasting ability of the KMV model.
+Finally, section 5 concludes our results and looks into the future.